crake7/Network-Pen-Test-Tools/README.md

 `ssh_cmd.py`

 * You can download paramiko [here](https://github.com/paramiko/paramiko/)
-* This file connects to your SSH server and runs a command.
-Do not forget to set it up.
+* This program connects to your SSH server and runs a command.
+Do not forget to set up your own SSH server.
+* Paramiko supports authentication with keys as well.
+It is recommended to only use **SSH key autehntication** in a real engagement.

+`ssh_rcmd.py`

+* You can download paramiko [here](https://github.com/paramiko/paramiko/)
+* This program runs commands on Windows clients over SSH by sending the commands from an SSH server to an SSH client.
 * Paramiko supports authentication with keys as well.
 It is recommended to only use **SSH key autehntication** in a real engagement.